 Enter Pascal Baudar.
 Pascal hails from Belgium where he grew up in rural farmland, and developed knowledge and a close relationship with the land.
 He's a Master Food Preserver who can pickle, salt and ferment just about anything you desire.
 For the last 12 years he's been honing his craft and studying self-reliance so he could pretty much kick Bear Grylls' ass, or at least serve much better food than his own urine for lunch.
 To see what this was all about, I set out on a Sunday morning to check out Pascal's skills and learn if there actually was anything edible growing from the ground in the Los Angeles metropolitan area.

-We met at the Hansen Dam Equestrian Center where horses were in fact jumping through a set course, and dogs were on another side, ready to the same, but using shorter jumps.
-We traipsed through the parking lot and picnic area, and I had to joke that we were simply going foraging for leftover chicken wings in the trash.
+We met at the Hansen Dam Equestrian Center where horses were in fact jumping through a set course with a crowd gathered.
+We traipsed through the parking lot and picnic area, and I joked that we were simply going to forage for leftover chicken wings in the trash.
 The laughter quickly subsided (ok really it was just my own) when Pascal walked us up to a CA pepper tree.
-We pulled tiny, pepper seeds off the tree and took a big whiff of the spicy seeds, and then I popped one in my mouth just as Pascal was saying that these can be difficult to serve as 10-15% people have an allergic reaction.
+We pulled tiny, pepper seeds off the tree and took a big whiff of the spicy seeds.
+I popped one in my mouth just as Pascal was saying that these can be difficult to serve as 10-15% people have an allergic reaction.
 Already down the hatch, I asked how quickly one would know, and he said, oh, you'll know quickly, in about 10-15 minutes.
-I also knew in the future to wait until Pascal finishes speaking before popping local delicacies in my mouth.
+I also knew in the future to wait until Pascal finishes speaking before popping any more local delicacies in my mouth.

 We came across a mustard plant next as I nervously glanced at my watch.
 Normally the mustard plants are plentiful but because the rain has been so elusive in LA there wasn't a ton.
 Mustard loves water.
 I watched and waited while Pascal took a mustard leaf, rolled it in his hands and then ate it.
-He started talking about how it tastes like broccoli, and I was wondering if the pepper plant was starting to get to him, but when I joined him, I couldn't believe the near identical taste to broccoli.
+He started talking about how it tastes like broccoli, and I was wondering if the pepper plant was starting to get to him, but when I took my own bite, I couldn't believe the near identical taste to broccoli.

 Black mustard, which we came across shortly after, actually tastes just like spicy wasabi, though once you heat it and cook it, the spiciness goes away.
 You can distinguish the black mustard plant versus the regular mustard by its size, with the black mustard plant growing to over 5' high.

-The stinging nettle tastes a bit like spinach, but as the name suggests, it ain't easy to get at unless you have gloves or quite a thick skin.
+The stinging nettle tastes a bit like spinach, but as the name suggests, it ain't easy to get at unless you have gloves or really thick skin.
 Ouch that's prickly, but you can use it for pesto, soup or even to help with allergies.

-Milk thistle is a pretty one with a green and white zebra pattern.
+Milk thistle, a great body detoxifier, was sprawled across the ground with a beautiful green and white zebra pattern.
 We passed CA sage, currants, cactus, and elderberry in various states of readiness.
 Pascal explained peak seasons for each, as well as cooking techniques.
 By the end of the day, next year's Christmas list was complete with a dehydrator on top.

 Checking out what looked like pussing cacti, Pascal explained that those are bugs who have taken up residence.
 If you boil the leaves, the bugs die and then you can dehydrate (if XMas 2014 has come).
 There's a brilliant red interior, carmine, that you can use for strawberry ice cream or Campari.
 Yes, nature is cool.